What is an Agile Product Roadmap?

-Last but not least, using a roadmap supports and complements the product backlog.
-This allows the backlog to focus on the tactical product development aspects, as I explain in more detail below.
+Last but not least, using a roadmap supports and complements the Product Canvas and the product backlog.
+This allows the canvas and backlog to focus on the tactical product development aspects, as I explain in more detail below.

-As I’ve mentioned above, using a product roadmap can benefit your product backlog and Product Canvas.
-Here is why: As the roadmap takes care of the strategic product planning aspects, it frees the backlog to focus on the tactical work, as the picture below illustrates.
+Using a product roadmap can benefit your Product Canvas and product backlog .
+Here is why: As the roadmap takes care of the strategic product planning aspects, it frees the canvas/backlog to focus on the tactical work, as the picture below illustrates.

 Say you release a new product version every three months.
-I would then suggest that your product roadmap should capture the next four major releases, while your product backlog focuses on creating the next product version.
+I would then suggest that your product roadmap should capture the next four major releases, while your Product Canvas or product backlog focuses on creating the next product version.

 The following table summaries the differences between the product roadmap and the product backlog:

 As the product roadmap captures decisions about the product’s futures, the individual responsible for the product success should own the roadmap.
 In an agile context, the product owner should hence manage the product roadmap.
 The team members and stakeholders contribute, as the following picture suggests.

-Having one person in charge of the product roadmap and the backlog joins up the strategic and the tactical product aspects, and establishes clear authority and responsibility.
+Having one person in charge of the product roadmap and the Product Canvas/backlog unites the strategic and the tactical product planning aspects, and establishes clear authority and responsibility.

 A product roadmap allows you to communicate where you want to take your product.
 If applied correctly, the product roadmap and the product backlog complement each other nicely.
 But before you create your roadmap, make sure that you are able to forecast how your product is likely to develop in the future.